pymor.operators.constructions¶

 Linear |Operator| representing the Jacobian.

-- class pymor.operators.constructions.QuadraticProductFunctional(left, right, product=None, name=None)[source]¶
+- class pymor.operators.constructions.QuadraticProductFunctional(left, right, product=None, solver=None, name=None)[source]¶

 Bases:

-representing a quadratic functional by multiplying two linear functionals.Given linear operators
+Operatorrepresenting a quadratic functional by multiplying two linear functionals.Given linear operators

-: R^d —-> R^n, this class represents the functional:op: R^d ----> R^1 u |---> (A(u), B(u)).
+A,B: R^d —-> R^n, this class represents the functional:op: R^d ----> R^1 u |---> (A(u), B(u)).

 - Parameters:

-- class pymor.operators.constructions.SelectionOperator(operators, parameter_functional, boundaries, name=None)[source]¶
+- class pymor.operators.constructions.SelectionOperator(operators, parameter_functional, boundaries, solver=None, name=None)[source]¶

 Bases:

-:-infty ------- boundaries[i] ---------- boundaries[i+1] ------- infty | | --- operators[i] ---|---- operators[i+1] ----|---- operators[i+2] | |
+Operatorselected from a list ofOperators.operators[i]is used ifparameter_functional(mu)is less or equal thanboundaries[i]and greater thanboundaries[i-1]:-infty ------- boundaries[i] ---------- boundaries[i+1] ------- infty | | --- operators[i] ---|---- operators[i+1] ----|---- operators[i+2] | |

 - Parameters: